open-socialism/open-socialism-site/assess-dc/metrics/culture.md

 ## Cultural Rituals

 Capitalism doesn't have particular rituals associated with it.
-Rituals are part of culture and do provide value in that they bring people together for shared experiences.
+Rituals are part of culture and do provide value in that they bring people together for a stronger community.

 ## The Result